LastCallMedia/Drupal-Scaffold/README.md

 The default setup only exposes port 80 from varnish to the outside world (exposed as port 8080 to the host).
 This is great for production-like environments, but not for development where you may not want a reverse proxy, or you may need to connect directly to MySQL using a tool like Sequel Pro.

-The standard `docker-compose.yml` can be overridden/added to using a `docker-compose.override.yml` file (which is ignored by the repository).
-This project includes an example override file that exposes ports to all relevant containers for direct access from the host in `docker-compose-development.override.yml`.
-Unless additional customization is needed, it is most likely enough to symlink `docker-compose-development.override.yml` to `docker-compose.override.yml`
+The standard `docker-compose.yml` can be overridden/added to by specifying multiple compose files when bringing the containers online.
+This project includes a `docker-compose.debug.yml` file that exposes ports for all of the relevant containers, allowing direct access to them from the host.
+You can leverage these debug ports by bringing the containers up with this command: `docker-compose -f docker-compose.yml -f docker-compose.debug.yml up`

-`docker-compose-development.override.yml` uses environment variables to define which ports each container exposes to the host.
-These environment variables are defined in `.env` (also ignored from the repository).
-This project includes a `SETUP.env` file which shows how to define each environment variable, and can most likely be copied to `.env` and used verbatim.
-If you run into port conflicts, the ports in `.env` are arbitrary and can be changed to any port that is available.

-The configurable container ports are:
-* `EDGE_PORT`: Port used to access the site behind Varnish
+When the debug ports are exposed, the following services are available from the host:
-  * ex `EDGE_PORT=8080`: The site is available behind Varnish at [http://localhost:8080](http://localhost:8080)
+* Varnish: You can still access the site behind varnish as you would with only the default config at [http://localhost:8080](http://localhost:8080)
-* `WEB_PORT`: Port used to access the site _without varnish_
-  * ex `WEB_PORT=8081`: The site is directly available (with no reverse proxy in front) at [http://localhost:8081](http://localhost:8081)
+* Drupal: You can directly access the drupal site, bypassing the reverse proxy at [http://localhost:8081](http://localhost:8081)
-* `MYSQL_PORT`: Port used to connect to MySQL from the host
-  * ex `MYSQL_PORT=33306`, direct MySQL connection can be made from the command line using `mysql -h 127.0.0.1 --port 33306 -u drupal -pdrupal drupal`
+* MySQL: You can make a direct connection from the command line using `mysql -h 127.0.0.1 --port 33306 -u drupal -pdrupal drupal`
-* `SOLR_PORT`: Port used to access Solr server
-  * ex `SOLR_PORT=8983`, the Solr web ui can be accessed at [http://localhost:8983](http://localhost:8983)
+* Solr: The Solr web ui can be accessed at [http://localhost:8983](http://localhost:8983)